pradip-ws/spring-boot-annotations/README.md

 Spring @PropertySource annotation is repeatable, means you can have multiple PropertySource on a Configuration class.

 We can use @Value annotation and Environment class to read the property files.

+@Controller Annotation

+1. Spring provides @Controller annotation to make a java class as a Spring MVC controller.
+The @Controller annotation indicates that a particular class serves the role of a controller.
+2. Controller in Spring MVC web application is component that handles incoming HTTP requests.
+3. @Controller annotation is simply a specialization of the @Component class, which allows us to auto-detect implementation classes though the classpath scanning.
+4. We typically use @Controller in combination with a @RequestMapping annotation for request handling methods.

+@ResponseBody annotation is used to convert return type response in json response.

+@RestController